Eduard Mörike: Works

-Mörike was a member of the so-called Swabian school of writers around Ludwig Uhland.
+Mörike was a member of the so-called Swabian school of writers around Ludwig Uhland, Gustav Schwab and Justinus Kerner.
 His poems (Gedichte, 1838), are mostly lyrical, yet often humorous and written in simple and seemingly everyday German.
 His ballad "Schön Rotraut" – opening with the line "Wie heisst König Ringangs Töchterlein?" – became a popular favorite.

-His first published work was the novel Maler Nolten ("The painter Nolten", 1832), a tale about the life of a painter, and which revealed his imaginative power; it became fairly popular.
+His first published work was the novel Maler Nolten ("The Painter Nolten", 1832), a tale about the life of a painter, and which revealed his imaginative power; it became fairly popular.
 The novella Mozart auf der Reise nach Prag ("Mozart on the way to Prague", 1856) was a humorous examination of the problems of artists in a world uncongenial to art.
 It is frequently cited as his finest achievement.
 He also wrote a somewhat fantastic Idylle vom Bodensee, oder Fischer Martin und die Glockendiebe (1846), the fairy tale Das Stuttgarter Hutzelmännlein (1855), and published a collection of hymns, odes, elegies, and idylls of the Greeks and Romans, entitled Klassische Blumenlese (1840).
-He also translated Anacreon and Theocritus into German.
+He also translated expertly Anacreon and Theocritus into German.

 Mörike's Gesammelte Schriften ("Collected Writings") were first published posthumously in 1878 (4 vols.).
 Later editions are those edited by R. Krauss (6 vols., 1905), and the Volksausgabe ("Popular edition"), published by Göschen (4 vols., 1905).
 Selections from his literary estate were published by R. Krauss in Eduard Mörike als Gelegenheitsdichter (1895), and his correspondence with Hermann Kurz, Moritz von Schwind, and Theodor Storm, by J. Bachtold (1885–1891); an edition of Mörike's Ausgewählte Briefe ("Selected letters"), in 2 vols., appeared 1903–1904.